miguelbalboa/rfid/README.rst

 .. _security:
 Security
 -------
+* The **UID** of a card **can not be used** as an unique identification for security related projects.
+Some Chinese cards allow to change the UID which means you can easily clone a card.
+For projects like *access control*, *door opener* or *payment systems* you **must implement** an **additional security mechanism** like a password or normal key.

-This library only supports crypto1-encrypted communication.
+* This library only supports crypto1-encrypted communication.
 Crypto1 has been known as `broken`_ for a few years, so it does NOT offer ANY security, it is virtually unencrypted communication. **Do not use it for any security related applications!**

-This library does not offer 3DES or AES authentication used by cards like the Mifare DESFire, it may be possible to be implemented because the datasheet says there is support.
+* This library does not offer 3DES or AES authentication used by cards like the Mifare DESFire, it may be possible to be implemented because the datasheet says there is support.
 We hope for pull requests :).

 .. _troubleshooting: